Jamess200/BirdnetProject/README.md

      <a href="n/a">
        <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab" style="vertical-align: middle;"/>
      </a>
-   </span>:
-   This notebook tests run times by processes random audio files to determin how long audio file take to be converted into a usabul format using birdnet
+   </span>:This notebook tests run times by processes random audio files to determin how long audio file of bird songs will take for the ai to identify the birds and create the output dataframe?take to be converted into a usabul format using birdnet

 2. **BirdNET Audio to CSV**: